Pimblokto/ultimateDistractionBlocker/README.md

-# KSI Tab Storm Extension
+# 🔥 ULTIMATE DISTRACTION BLOCKER 🔥

 ## How to set up: